310mc/https-310mc.github.io-tl/source/_posts/scout/exhibition_in_a_blink.md

 {% endbubble %}

 {% bubble Midori worried0 %}
-*I’m* the one who’s going to need help, at this rate!?
+*I’m* the one who’s going to need help at this rate, though!?

 And why do you even have a painting like that, anyway… That’s way too disturbing…
 {% endbubble %}